ovh/cds/docs/content/hosting/ready-to-run/docker-compose/docker-compose.md

 {{% notice warning %}}

-This tutorial allows you to start a CD locally quickly.
+This tutorial allows you to start a CDS locally quickly.

 * Do not use this docker-compose installation to run it in production without modification.
 * For production purpose, please read [CDS Services]({{< relref "../../cds_services" >}})